sadegh15khedry/Arduino-Projects/rgbLed/readme.md

 3. Upload the `rgbLed.ino` file to your Arduino board using the Arduino IDE.

 ## Usage
-- Connect the RGB LED to the appropriate pins as defined in the `rgbLed.ino` file.
+- Connect the RGB LED to the appropriate pins.
 - Power on the Arduino to see the RGB LED change colors.

 ## License